 On 23 January 2014, Redland-1 reached total depth of 3,804 metres and exhibited significant gas shows during drilling.
 Beach Energy Limited, has, on behalf of the Joint Venture, submitted a notice of a petroleum discovery at Redland-1 to the Department for Natural Resources and Mines (DNRM).
 An interpretation of the wireline log data indicates the target interval to be gas saturated, which is supported by mud gas readings of up to 800 units.
 Redland-1 is currently being cased pending subsequent hydraulic stimulation and flow testing as part of a multi-well stimulation campaign beginning in the third quarter of 2014.

-Following drilling of Redland-1, the Ensign 965 rig will move to the fifth additional well in the drilling campaign, Etty-1.
-Etty-1 is located approximately nine kilometres east of Halifax-1 and is proposed to be drilled to a total depth of 3800 metres.
+Following drilling of Redland-1, the Ensign 965 rig moved to the fifth additional well in the drilling campaign, Etty-1.
+Etty-1 is located approximately nine kilometres east of Halifax-1 and on 23 March 2014 reached total depth of 3,807 metres in the top of the Patchawarra Formation.

-All wells drilled within ATP 855 to date, Halifax-1, Hervey-1, Keppel-1, Geoffrey-1 and Redland-1, have confirmed the continuation of the basin-centred gas play in the Nappamerri Trough, with ATP 855 containing the deepest sections of the Trough.
+All wells drilled within ATP 855 to date, Halifax-1, Hervey-1, Keppel-1, Geoffrey-1, Redland-1 and Etty-1 have confirmed the continuation of the basin-centred gas play in the Nappamerri Trough, with ATP 855 containing the deepest sections of the Trough.
 Notices of Petroleum Discovery have already been lodged with the DNRM for Halifax-1 and Keppel-1.

 The JV is always looking at utilizing the most effective techniques for the Drilling and Completions of its wells including designs that may utilize techniques currently proven in North America.

-The 2014 multi-well stimulation campaign of the wells including Hervey-1, Geoffrey-1, Redland-1, and the next well to be drilled, Etty-1, is expected to commence in Q2 2014.
+The 2014 multi-well stimulation campaign of the wells including Hervey-1, Geoffrey-1, Redland-1 and Etty-1, is expected to commence in Q2 2014.
 Key target reservoirs have been identified for specific zone fracture stimulation and flow tests.
 These tests are aimed at gathering information on the contribution from individual target zones, which will be a fraction of each well’s capability.

 For the latest information on Icon Energy’s exploration activities see below, or go to Announcements at www.iconenergy.com/news/company-announcements